Meeting in a Polygon by Anonymous Oblivious Robots: Algorithms and Correctness

 The PATROL phase consists of several \emph{stages}, and in each stage the searcher performs a $j$-tour, for some $j$.
 The $j$-tours are performed according to the following list, which is repeated until the Meeting problem is solved: \begin{itemize} \item a clockwise $0$-tour, \item a clockwise $1$-tour, \item a clockwise $2$-tour, \item \dots \item a clockwise $(m-1)$-tour, \item a sufficiently large number of counterclockwise $m$-tours (twice the square of the total number of triangles in the triangulations of all the sub-branches of $P$ is abundantly enough), \item a counterclockwise $(m-1)$-tour, \item a counterclockwise $(m-2)$-tour, \item \dots \item a counterclockwise $1$-tour. \end{itemize} The first $m$ stages, where the searcher performs clockwise $j$-tours, are called \emph{ascending stages}.
 All the other stages are called \emph{descending stages}.
 Moreover, the first stage is called the \emph{central stage}, and the stages in which an $m$-tour is performed are called \emph{perimeter stages}.
 So, the central stage is an ascending stage, and the perimeter stages are descending stages.

-Note that, when we say ``clockwise'' and ``counterclockwise'', we mean it in the local reference system of the executing searcher.
 Recall that two different searchers executing the algorithm may not have the same notion of clockwise direction, and therefore in their respective ascending stages they may actually perform tours in opposite directions.
 If two searchers have the same notion of clockwise direction, they are said to be \emph{concordant}; otherwise, they are \emph{discordant}.

 \paragraph{Correctness of Algorithm~\ref{f:4}.} We can now proceed with the proof of correctness of this algorithm.